Brandon Childress (basketball): College career

 As a freshman at Wake Forest, Childress averaged 6.6 points and 2.2 assists per game.
 On January 23, 2018, he scored a sophomore season-high 18 points, 16 of which came in the second half, in an 84–70 loss to fourth-ranked Duke.
 As a sophomore, Childress averaged 9.1 points and 3.6 assists per game.
 He became his team's starting point guard in his junior season, with the departure of Bryant Crawford.
 On January 5, 2019, Childress scored a season-high 28 points, shooting 7-of-10 from three-point range, in a 92–79 loss to Georgia Tech.
 Two weeks later, he scored 28 points for a second time in an 87–71 loss to Virginia Tech.
 Childress averaged 14.7 points and four assists per game as a junior, leading Wake Forest in scoring, assists and steals.
 On December 7, 2019, he scored a career-high 30 points in a 91–82 loss to NC State.
 On February 25, 2020, Childress hit the game-tying three-pointer at the end of regulation and scored 13 of his 17 points during two overtimes in a 113–101 upset of Duke, Wake Forest's first win against the Blue Devils in almost six years.
 As a senior, Childress averaged 15.6 points and 4.6 assists per game, leading his team in scoring, assists and steals, and was an All-Atlantic Coast Conference (ACC) Honorable Mention selection.

 Professional career

-On July 24, 2020, Childress signed with Iraklis of the Greek Basket League.
+After going undrafted on the 2020 NBA draft, Childress signed with Iraklis of the Greek Basket League on July 24, 2020.
 He left the team in December.
-In February 2021 he signed with Avis Utilitas Rapla in Latvian-Estonian Basketball League and helped the team to win bronze in Estonian Championship.
+In February 2021 he signed with AVIS UTILITAS Rapla in Latvian-Estonian Basketball League and helped the team to win bronze in Estonian Championship.
 In February 2022 he signed with another Estonian team TalTech/Optibet.
 On June 21, 2022, Childress signed with Medi Bayreuth of the German Basketball Bundesliga.
+In October 2023 he signed with another Basketball Bundesliga team, Hakro Merlins Crailsheim.

+On October 26, 2024, Childress joined the Sioux Falls Skyforce of the NBA G League after being selected in the 2024 NBA G League draft.
+However, he was waived on November 7.

+On December 22, 2024, Childress signed with CBet Jonava of the Lithuanian Basketball League (LKL).

+On July 24, 2025, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).